zooonaa/ORF15-pipeline/README.md

 ## Introduction

 Variants in **RPGR** are the leading cause of X-linked retinitis pigmentosa (XLRP).
-Most pathogenic variants occur in the **ORF15 exon**, a purine-rich, low-complexity region prone to sequencing and alignment errors, complicating accurate variant interpretation.
+Most pathogenic variants occur in the **ORF15 region**, a purine-rich, low-complexity region prone to sequencing and alignment errors, complicating accurate variant interpretation.
 Standard short-read methods such as **WES** and **WGS** often fail to provide sufficient coverage, resulting in unreliable calls or false negatives.

 To address this challenge, we developed a refined workflow combining **long-range PCR (LR-PCR)** with optimized bioinformatics.
 The pipeline applies stringent quality control, alignment filtering, and consensus variant calling, ensuring higher specificity and improved detection of **RPGR-ORF15 variants** for both research and clinical diagnostics.